LChilvers05/PoP-CW1/README.txt

 - GOLD = tells you how much gold you currently own.
 - MOVE N,S,E,W  = changes your position on the map.
 - PICKUP = use when over some gold (G) to increase the amount of gold you own.
 - QUIT = to be used when over exit (E) tile after you have the required amount of gold.
 Using this command without satisfying these conditions means you lose the game.
 You are then returned to the chat room.
+NOTE: QUIT will leave the game, EXIT will disconnect the client from the server.
 - LOOK = displays your surroundings in a 5x5 grid.

 Commands can be entered lowercase.